simpleweb/romulus-cli/README.md

 * Environment configuration variables
 * Sagas (to handle async tasks like HTTP requests)
 * Initial setup for deep linking
-* Handy `fetch` wrapper that will log what requests are being made
+* Handy `fetch` wrapper that will log what requests are being made, providing the base URLs from the environment variables
-* Pattern to manage components
+* Pattern to manage components and their styles
-* Environment display, stops you running your app in development mode when building for release
+* Visual display of your app’s environment while it’s running, this get’s hidden in production
 * Automatic versioning of iOS and Android versions based on the `package.json` version.
+* Pattern to manage Flow types across the app
+* `log` helper to output coloured logs to the debug console
+* Generic app icon that can be processed through a separate generator to handle all your iOS and Android icons

 Please note, follow the "Manual Notes" below after running this command.
 Hopefully in the future these can be automated.